German Shepherd Rescue of

 Pleasant Grove, CA 95668

-This site is hosted by , an information technology business event notification and resolution firm in Pleasanton, CA (www.alarmpoint.com).
-Many thanks to Troy McAlpin, Alarm Point's President & CEO and a former GSRSV adopter, for graciously carrying GSRSV's Website on Alarm Point's servers since 2001.
+This site is hosted by (www.xmatters.com). xMatters specializes in "intelligent communications" for businesses, particularly for the IT component of those businesses.
+Many, many thanks to Troy McAlpin, xMatters' President & CEO and a former GSRSV adopter, for graciously hosting GSRSV's Website on xMatters' servers since 2001.